 We need to rebuild the apt database to gather information about the packages available through our new PPA.
 Afterwards, we can install the needed software:

-sudo apt-get update sudo apt-get install openvas-manager openvas-scanner openvas-administrator openvas-cli greenbone-security-assistant sqlite3 xsltproc texlive-latex-base texlive-latex-extra texlive-latex-recommended htmldoc alien rpm nsis fakeroot
+sudo apt-get install openvas-manager openvas-scanner openvas-administrator openvas-cli greenbone-security-assistant sqlite3 xsltproc texlive-latex-base texlive-latex-extra texlive-latex-recommended htmldoc alien rpm nsis fakeroot

 This will download and install the components that are necessary to get us started.